the-vampiire/apollo-error-converter/README.md

 AEC can have every aspect of its behavior customized through the use of [`options` object](#Options) and [`debug` setting](#Debug) arguments in its constructor.
 In addition there are two other exports [extendMapItem](#extendMapItem) and [mapItemBases](#mapItemBases) that can be used to quickly generate or extend [MapItems](#MapItem).

-Some examples are available in the [Configurations](#Configurations) section
+Some examples are available in the [Configurations](#Configuration) section
 - [Default Configuration](#Default-Configuration) example with no options
 - [Custom Configuration](#Custom-Configuration) example with options
-- [Full Example](#Full-Example) for a complete example including ErrorMap, MapItems, and AES configuration
+- [Full Example](#Full-Example) for a complete example including ErrorMap, MapItems, and AEC configuration

 ## Options
 AEC constructor signature & defaults: